-Faculty Sponsors: Alex Csiszar and Sophia Roosth
+Faculty Sponsor: Alex Csiszar

 Click here for the Modern Sciences Working Group website for a full schedule of events and RSVP form.

 The Modern Sciences Working group is the product of a merger of the History of the Physical Sciences Group and the History of the Life Sciences / Environmental Science Group.
-The merger took placed when we realized that many of the graduate student attendees of the respective groups were writing on topics that cut across the traditional boundary between physics and biology.
+The merger took place when we realized that many of the graduate student attendees of the respective groups were writing on topics that cut across the traditional boundary between physics and biology.
 Further, insofar as historians of biology and physics continue to work on somewhat distinct sets of historical actors, we all encounter similar thematic and methodological opportunities and challenges.
 For these and other reasons, it has become increasingly obvious that historians of biology, physics, and technology have much to say to and learn from one another.

-We are planning a varied, lively program of meetings that aim to foster a lively community of interacting, engaged graduate students and scholars.
+We are planning a program of meetings that aim to foster a lively community of interacting, engaged graduate students and scholars.
 We hope to do this through graduate student presentations, discussions of current trends in the history of modern science, and special guest speakers with whom the graduate student community wishes to engage.
 Our primary aim is to encourage graduate students to present their research in-progress, including drafts of dissertation chapters, prospectuses, seminar papers, and practice conference talks.
 However, we plan to supplement these presentations with graduate student led discussions of recent literature in the field, classic books and monographs, and other important materials, as well as with guest speakers.

 A light lunch will be served at all of our meetings.